jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 For relation between objects, you only need two unary relations, that are not synchronized.
 An object has a list of referrers in it, and an item in it, that says which other object it refers to.

 You only need relation between objects for the aspect of classes, if you make the aspect of classes a dual relation: a class also needs to be aware of all the objects that use it as its class.
-If you accept, that a class does not know which objects use it as its class, then you don’t even need relations between objects to be dual.
+If you accept, that a class might not know which objects use it as its class, then you don’t even need relations between objects to be dual.
 You’s only need sub objects, that refer to another object.

 But you already need to implement sub objects and sub lists in the code base in order to have any kind of multiplicity, don’t you?
 Actually, that is not important enough for now.
 For now it is not important to brainstorm about what is a principle, what is an aspect, and how much needs to be put in the code base.